 Framework Of Interpretation Working Group (FOIWG) Recommendations

-A follow on to the ccNSO’s DRDWG, the FOIWG was joint effort between the ccNSO and the Governmental Advisory Committee (GAC) that also involved representatives from a number of ICANN communities to interpret RFC1591 in light of the Internet of today.
+A follow-on to the ccNSO’s DRDWG, the FOIWG was joint effort between the ccNSO and the Governmental Advisory Committee (GAC) that also involved representatives from a number of ICANN communities to interpret RFC1591 in light of the Internet of today.
 In its final report it made a number of recommendations which clarify the application of RFC1591 within the current context.

 The ccNSO formally endorsed the FOIWG’s Final Report in February 2015 and transmitted it to the ICANN Board.
 It is currently pending review and adoption by the ICANN Board of Directors.